How To Check For Termites In Your Home-home-inspector-checking-walls-for-termites

 How to Check for Termites in Your Home (Quick Answer)

-To check for termites in your home, inspect your foundation and wooden areas for mud tubes, tap wood for hollow sounds, look for discarded wings near windows, and check for moisture issues.
+To spot termites in your home, start by looking closely at your foundation and any wooden structures.
+Watch for mud tubes, gently tap wood to see if it sounds hollow, keep an eye out for dropped wings around windows and doors, and don’t forget to check for any damp or moisture-prone areas.
 Early detection helps prevent costly structural damage.

 1️⃣ What Termites Look Like

-2️⃣ Signs You Have Termites in Your Home
+2️⃣ How to Tell If Termites Are in Your Home

 Not sure if termites are present?
 Watch for these common warning signs: